 Me: So far, yes.

-Sue: Would it really have killed them to shoot that scene outside?
-They shot everything else outside so why revert to chromakey now?
+Sue: Would it have killed them to shoot this outside?
+They shot everything else outside so why revert to chroma key now?
 It doesn’t make any sense.

-Finally, the Master and the Doctor meet face to face.
+The Master and the Doctor finally meet face to face.

 Sue: That’s a very big cigar.

-Sue: That was a great.
+Sue: That was great.
 It was almost worth the wait.

-As the Nestene Consciousness begins to materialise above the telescope (“It looks like a giant hand”), the Master has a sudden change of heart.
+As the Nestene Consciousness materialises above the telescope (“It looks like a giant hand”), the Master has a sudden change of heart.

-Sue: Are they really saying that the Master just realised that his plan was completely rubbish?
+Sue: Are they really saying that the Master’s only just realised his plan is rubbish?
 That really undermines him as a villain, you know.

-With the Nestene repelled, the Master appears to surrender.
-But when he goes for his gun, Yates shoots him down.
+As soon as the Nestene are repelled, the Master surrenders.
+But then he goes for his gun, and Yates has to shoot him.

-Sue: Is the Master dead already?
-Does he regenerate into another actor?
+Sue: Is the Master really dead?
+Doesn’t he regenerate into another actor?

-But it isn’t the Master, it’s poor old Rex Farrel in disguise.
+But it isn’t the Master, it’s poor Rex Farrel in disguise.

-Sue: Why does the Doctor smile when the Master escapes like that?
+Sue: Why did the Doctor smile when the Master escaped?
 Is he a masochist or something?

-The episode concludes with the Doctor suggesting that we haven’t seen the last of his arch nemesis.
+The Doctor knows that we haven’t seen the last of his arch nemesis.

-Sue: So, does the Master come back every season?top
+Sue: Does the Master come back every year, then?

 Sue: What did the circus have to do with anything?
-It was pointless, and so were the scenes of animal cruelty.
-Marks off for that.
-And marks off for Pertwee turning into a Tory.
-But apart from that, it was very good.
+It was pointless, and so were the scenes of animal cruelty, so marks off for that.
+And marks off for the Doctor turning into a pompous Tory.
+But apart from that, it was very good indeed.
 Short.
 Colour.
 Nice.
-It had a good script, some good acting, the direction was OK and the stunts were amazing.
-The chromakey was over-used but at least they were trying.
-I’ll give it -
+The direction was okay, and the stunts were amazing.
+The chroma key was over-used, but at least they were trying.
+I’ll give it: